HUMMINGBIRD, GOOGLE’S LATEST CHANGE TO HOW IT HANDLES SEARCH QUERIES

 How do I determine the best phone system for my small business

-Businesses who depend on well placed search results to drive growth and profit can breathe a sigh of relief if they have followed the ‘quality content model’ in managing their website(s).
-From the bird’s eye view this means; ‘Do what you say, say who you are and say it well’.
-Business owners who followed the ‘linking model’ a.k.a. back-linking, will experience a drop-off in their search results.
+Google Hummingbird Update | Businesses who depend on well-placed search results to drive growth and profit can sigh relief if they have followed the ‘quality content model’ in managing their website(s).
+From the bird’s eye view, this means, ‘Do what you say, say who you are, and say it well.’
+Business owners who followed the ‘linking model,’ a.k.a. back-linking, will experience a drop-off in their search results.
 There is nothing wrong with growing your links if you have quality content to share.
-Content must come first… then the links will come naturally.
+Content must come first- then, the links will come naturally.

 Google has made many search changes over the past eight years.
 Since 2005 there have been considerable changes in the Google search engine algorithms; each gave colorful names; Florida update, Jagger update, Penguin update, Panda update, and now ‘Hummingbird.
 And sandwiched between these updates were other Google product releases for online search to include; Google Places, Google Business, Google+, and Google Pages.

 Despite all the algorithm changes since 2005, the one constant that has not changed and will never change is quality content.
 Quality content is the words we use to express our ideas and concepts and communicate our thoughts, services, and expertise.
 While most of us regret not paying closer attention to English 101, it’s still not too late to SEO your website.
 Find a reputable web design company with the resources to help you develop compelling content.

 If you already have a great website, search for local writing resources; Web content writers, public relations, or search engine content developers.
 Soon your business will be moving as fast as a Hummingbird too!